eaba/SoftwarePipelines/README.md

 for improving application performance.
 With Akka.Net we have the tool to acheive Software Pipelines Architecture, and "to create a parallel software environment specifically for business applications".

-"The architecture is highly scalable and flexible.
-It executes business services independent of location, and in such a way as to maximize throughput on available computing resources, while easily meeting a vast array of complex business application requirements.
+> The architecture is highly scalable and flexible.
+It executes business services independent of location, and in such a way as to
+> maximize throughput on available computing resources, while easily meeting a vast array of complex business application requirements.
-You can easily scale your application to any size, you can maximize your resources, and best of all, you can do all this and still maintain critical business transaction and integrity requirements."
+> You can easily scale your application to any size, you can maximize your resources, and best of all, you can do all this and still
+> maintain critical business transaction and integrity requirements.

 So my duty is to show you how you can, using Akka.Net, create a Pipeline Architecture for your application following the guidelines as written by Cory Isaacson.
 Get the book if you can!